gbif/geocode/geocode-api/README.md

-#geocode-api
+# Geocode API

-Service and model classes for the reverse geocode service, it only contains the GeocodeService.get(lat,lon) service and the Location instance returned by it.
+Service and model classes for the reverse geocode service.

+It contains the `GeocodeService.get(latitude, longitude, uncertaintyDegrees, uncertaintyMeters, layers)` service and the Location instance returned by it.

+It also contains a bitmap cache implementation for use by clients.

-##How to build this project
+## How to build this project
 Execute the Maven command:

 ```